-Orion's drugs for treatment of Parkinson's disease are Stalevo[®] (active ingredients carbidopa, levodopa and entacapone) and Comtess[®]/Comtan[®] (entacapone).
-Their total net sales in 2014 were down by 18% at EUR 169 (207) million.
+Orion's drugs for treatment of Parkinson's disease are Stalevo® (active ingredients carbidopa, levodopa and entacapone) and Comtess®/Comtan® (entacapone).
+Their total net sales in 2015 were down by 19% at EUR 138 (169) million.
 In the United States Orion's Parkinson's drugs have several generic competitors.
-In Europe Comtess and Comtan have several generic competitors, and generic competition to Stalevo commenced in Germany in 2014.
+In Europe Comtess and Comtan have several generic competitors.
+Generic competition to Stalevo commenced in Germany in 2014 and competition has started to extend in Europe.